photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

 !!! warning "Important: File Extension"
     The configuration file **must** be named `vision.yml` with the `.yml` extension, **not** `.yaml`.
 Files with the `.yaml` extension will be ignored by PhotoPrism and could cause the Vision service to appear non-functional.

-=== "Example 1: Using a Built-in Model"
+=== "Example 1: Using a Pre-installed Model"

-    This example uses the built-in `kosmos-2` model for generating captions.
+    This example uses the pre-installed `kosmos-2` model for generating captions.
 It does not require Ollama.

-    !!! tip "Available Built-in Models"
+    !!! tip "Available Pre-installed Models"
-        The Vision service also includes other built-in models like `vit-gpt2`, `blip` for captions, and `nsfw_image_detector` for NSFW detection.
+        The Vision service also includes other pre-installed models like `vit-gpt2`, `blip` for captions, and `nsfw_image_detector` for NSFW detection.
 You can use them by changing the `Name` in your `vision.yml`.

     !!! example "`storage/config/vision.yml`"
         ```yaml